Bigger Stronger Faster

 In America, we define ourselves in the superlative: we are the biggest, strongest, fastest country in the world.
 We reward speed, size, and above all else: winning at sport, at business, and at war.
 Metaphorically we are a nation on steroids.
 Is it any wonder that so many of our heroes are on performance enhancing drugs?

-It’s good to keep in mind as our discussions and debates about the state of the sport unfold, that horse racing is a reflection of a bigger picture.
+It’s good to keep in mind as our discussions and debates about the state of the game unfold, that horse racing is a reflection of a bigger picture.
 That’s not so say that things can’t or shouldn’t change, it’s just harder to break out of patterns that are ingrained in every aspect of our culture without real incentive and “reward” for doing so.

 Friday Night Round-Up